By Dr. James M. Dahle, WCI Founder

 Setting Appropriate Goals

-Your next step is to choose an asset allocation, or a plan of what you are going to invest your money into.
+The next step for a DIY investor is to choose an asset allocation, a plan for how you are going to invest your money.
 Since you need a 5% real (after-inflation) return, you will need to invest aggressively.
 That means most of your money should be invested in risky assets like stocks or real estate.
-The exact percentages don't matter all that much, but you want something low-cost, diversified, and with an appropriate level of risk—high enough that it will reach your goals, and low enough that you can tolerate the volatility.
+The exact percentages don't matter all that much, but you want something low-cost, diversified, and with an appropriate level of risk—high enough that it will reach your goals and low enough that you can tolerate the volatility.
 There are hundreds of reasonable asset allocations.
 Pick one you like, write it down, and stick with it.
 Perhaps this will be your plan:

 - 25% US Stocks